H3llKa1ser/B00t2R00t/Tools/Active Directory/LSASS Dumping/Dumpit.md

+# Dumpit

-# Obfuscated LSASS dumping by tricking the AV
+## Obfuscated LSASS dumping by tricking the AV

 ### Link of the POC: https://badoption.eu/blog/2023/06/21/dumpit.html#poc